Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Basic concepts: CAD representations, NURBS, and related algorithms

-Spline composition is the second fundamental basis of this work.
-As introduced in \cite{Elber2016}, two spline mappings can be concatenated as $\spline{S}_1 \circ \spline{S}_2$ which we refer to as \textit{functional composition}.
-Effectively, $\spline{S}_2$ is placed into the parametric domain of $\boldsymbol{\mathcal{S}}_1$.
-What makes this type of spline manipulation relevant to the current paper is that a mapping $\spline{S}_1$ can be imposed onto $\spline{S}_2$, leading to a well-defined deformation of $\spline{S}_2$ (cf. Fig.~\ref{fig:composition}).
-In general, the resulting geometry is only a valid spline if $\spline{S}_2$ is entirely contained in one single knot span of $\spline{S}_1$, meaning that it may not cross knot lines.
-In the context of this work, this is a restriction that is easy to fulfill, which is why techniques to overcome this limitation (e.g., \cite{Sosin2018}) have not been pursued.
+which can be referred to as \textit{functional composition}.
+Effectively, $\spline{S}$ is placed into the parametric domain of $\spline{T}$.
+What makes this type of spline manipulation relevant to this paper is that a mapping $\spline{T}$ can be imposed onto $\spline{S}$, leading to a well-defined \textit{deformation} of $\spline{S}$ (cf. Fig.~\ref{fig:composition}).
+In general, the resulting geometry is only a valid spline if $\spline{S}$ is entirely contained in one single knot span of $\spline{T}$, meaning that it may not cross knot lines.
+If the outer spline $\spline{T}$ has only one non-zero knot-span (Fig.~\ref{fig:knots1}), this condition is always met.
+In case the outer spline $\spline{T}$ consists of multiple non-zero knot-spans, the inner spline $\spline{S}$ must lie completely within one of those knot spans (Fig.~\ref{fig:knots2}).
+If the inner spline extends beyond one parametric knot-span (Fig.~\ref{fig:knots3}), the composition will -- in general -- not yield a valid result.
+In the context of this work, we limit ourselves to outer splines with a single non-zero knot-span, which is why techniques to overcome this limitation (e.g., \cite{Sosin2018}) have not been pursued.
+It may be noted that not using such techniques may, in specific cases, limit the reconstruction accuracy since kinks occurring only in the optimized geometry cannot be exactly captured using a B\'ezier spline.